 The Hildegard Commission is National Sawdust's mentorship initiative highlighting outstanding women and other marginalized genders in the early stages of their careers, supporting them with a commission, visionary mentorship, and access to a network of leading working collaborators.

 In addition to a $5,000 cash prize, a commission for Pierrot-plus ensemble, a professional performance, and a live recording, the five winning composers will receive one-on-one mentorship with established figures in the field who also serve as judges for the competition, led by Paola Prestini, Composer, Co-Founder and Artistic Director at National Sawdust, and including composer Du Yun, composer and multi-instrumentalist Angélica Negrón, composer and sound artist Miya Masaoka, and composer and sound artist Lena Platanos.
 The commissions will be performed and recorded at National Sawdust in March '23, and they will go on to be placed throughout the city at a yet to be announced site specific installation in April '23 in collaboration with the Onassis Foundation.
-This project will be part of Carnegie Hall’s season-long exploration of the many contributions that women have made to the world of music.

 This year, the focus of the commission is sound art, and the poetry of the Greek poet, Cavafy.